Sir Anthony Cope, 4th Baronet

-Sir Anthony Cope, 4th Baronet (16 November 1632 – 11 June 1675) was an English politician who sat in the House of Commons from 1660 to 1675.
+Sir Anthony Cope, 4th Baronet (16 November 1632 – 11 June 1675) was an English natural philosopher, politician who sat in the House of Commons from 1660 to 1675.

 Cope was the son of Sir John Cope, 3rd Baronet and his second wife Elizabeth Fane daughter of Francis Fane, 1st Earl of Westmorland.
 He succeeded to the baronetcy of Hanwell on the death of his father in 1638.
+His grandfather was Sir William Cope, 2nd Baronet of Hanwell.